 In total, 150 patients were initially selected for screening.
 After excluding ineligible candidates, 87 patients were subsequently included in the analysis for this study.
-Table 1 provides a comprehensive overview of the participants' baseline characteristics categorized by serum copper tertiles.
-The median age was 7 years [interquartile range (IQR) of 5-10 years], and 57.5% of participants were male.
+Table 1 provides a comprehensive overview of the participants' baseline characteristics categorized based on serum copper tertiles.
+The median age of the participants was 7 years, with an interquartile range (IQR) of 5-10 years and a slight male predominance (57.5%).

-The data revealed notable variations in baseline characteristics across serum copper tertiles.
-Specifically, age and height differed significantly, with the first tertile having a median age of 9 years (p = 0.027) and the tallest average height compared to the other tertiles (p = 0.015).
-In contrast, there were no significant differences in the distribution of sex and SMA types among the tertiles, with p-values of 0.472 and 0.238, respectively.
-Biochemical assessments showed significant variation in zinc concentration across tertiles (p = 0.009), while triglyceride, cholesterol, and iron concentrations remained consistent.
-Significant differences were also observed in fat mass percentage and the fat-to-muscle ratio among the tertiles
+The data revealed notable variations in certain baseline characteristics across serum copper tertiles.
+Specifically, age and height displayed significant differences, with the first tertile having a median age of 9 years (p = 0.027) and the tallest average height compared to the other tertiles (p = 0.015).
+In contrast, the analysis revealed no notable differences in the distribution of sex and SMA types among the tertiles, with p values of 0.472 and 0.238, respectively.
+Regarding biochemical assessments, significant variation was observed in zinc concentrations across tertiles (p = 0.009), whereas triglyceride, cholesterol, and iron concentrations were consistent.
+Significant differences were also observed in the fat mass percentage and fat-to-muscle ratio among the tertiles (p = 0.010 and p = 0.026, respectively).